Eastern Kentucky University: Rankings and outcomes

+According to 2022 data from College Scorecard, Eastern Kentucky University graduates earn a median salary of $42,000 ten years after their entry into the institution.
+The median salaries of graduates vary across disciplines, with criminal justice majors earning around $33,000, biology $40,000, psychology $35,000, nursing $65,000, and Computer and Information Science $72,000.
+61% of EKU graduates earn higher than a typical high school graduate of the corresponding area.

 Honors program

-In 1987, the faculty senate voted to approve an honors program to attract high-achieving students primarily from Kentucky.
-The Board of Regents approved the proposal on January 16, 1988.
-The first 34 students entered the program in the fall semester of 1988 under the direction of Dr. Bonnie Gray, a professor of philosophy.
-The curriculum is interdisciplinary and capped by a senior thesis project.
-Students who successfully complete all program requirements receive the "Honors Scholar" designation on their diplomas.
+In 1987, the faculty senate voted to approve an honors program to attract high-achieving students primarily from Kentucky with approval coming from the board of regents the following year.
+The first 34 students entered the program in 1988.

-Each year, the honors program sends the largest delegation to the annual National Collegiate Honors Council Conference to present their research.
-Additionally, students in the program have received awards, including the Fulbright.
-Truman, Mitchell, and Phi Kappa Phi.

-In 2020, the program consisted of five full-time staff and approximately 496 students.

-Student life

-There are more than 230 registered, active student organizations on campus including the Student Government Association (SGA) and numerous fraternities and sororities.

-Student Government Association

-The SGA is the formal student governing body of the University.
-Founded in 1954, the organization consisted of the Student Council (which became the Student Senate in 1971).
-Currently, the SGA consists of three independent and equal branches: the Student Court, Executive Branch, and Student Activities Council.
-Additionally, an Advisory Board of University employees provides advice and oversight.

-Every student enrolled in classes at the University is considered a member of the SGA.

-Greek life

-Traditions

-Among EKU's most prominent traditions is the rubbing of Daniel Boone's left foot for good luck; the statue features prominently in front of the Keen Johnson Building.

-More recently, former President Benson initiated the Welcome Walk at the beginning of the fall semester; first year students gather in front of Keen Johnson Building with the President before walking along University Drive and passing through the new Turner Gate.

 Athletics

 The Eastern Kentucky (EKU) athletic teams are called the Colonels (formerly known as the "Maroons" until the mid-1960s).
-The university is a member of the NCAA Division I ranks, primarily competing in the ASUN Conference since the 2021–22 academic year; while its football team competes in the Western Athletic Conference (WAC) until the ASUN launches its own football league, most likely in the 2022 fall season.
+The university is a member of the NCAA Division I ranks, primarily competing in the ASUN Conference since the 2021–22 academic year; while its football team competes in the United Athletic Conference (UAC), with the conference having aspirations to go to the FBS level.
 The Colonels previously competed in the Ohio Valley Conference (OVC) from 1948–49 to 2020–21.
-EKU competes in 18 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, football, golf, tennis and track & field; while women's sports include basketball, beach volleyball, cross country, golf, soccer, softball, tennis, track & field and volleyball.
+EKU competes in 18 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, football, golf, tennis, and track & field; while women's sports include basketball, beach volleyball, cross country, golf, soccer, softball, tennis, track & field and volleyball.